Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Introduction

-We are not aware of any existing BCMs that consider such neighborhood effects.
-However, there does exist a DeGroot model~\cite{zhou2020two} in which agents update their opinions so that they are closer to the opinions of agents that are neighbors of neighbors.
-The neighborhood effects in our NBCMs model transitive homophily (i.e., neighborhood-based homophily) and differ in a key way from the neighborhood effects in \cite{zhou2020two}.
-In our model, changes in opinions are based only on the opinions of their neighbors (i.e., by agents that are one step away in a network and hence are adjacent to them).
+We are not aware of any existing BCMs that consider the above neighborhood effects.
+However, there does exist a DeGroot model in which agents update their opinions so that they become closer to the opinions of agents that are neighbors of their neighbors~\cite{zhou2020two}, and a very recent paper incorporated neighborhood effects into a voter model \cite{munoz2024}.
+The neighborhood effects in our NBCMs model ``transitive homophily" (i.e., neighborhood-based homophily) and differ in a key way from the neighborhood effects in \cite{zhou2020two}.
+In our model, changes in agent opinions are based only on the opinions of their neighbors (i.e., by agents that are one step away in a network and hence are adjacent to them).
 However, neighbors of neighbors (i.e., agents that are two steps away) influence whether or not an agent changes its opinion in the first place.
 Our NBCMs also inherit the desirable property that individuals have heterogeneous tolerances towards others' opinions.
-Notably, this heterogeneity arises even when for a constant, homogeneous confidence bound.
+Notably, this heterogeneity is present even for a constant, homogeneous confidence bound.